samply/cce-fhir-gen/README.md

 ## Usage

-This tool is implemented as a command line tool, so it can be run from the command prompt.
+This repository implements a command line tool, to be run from the command prompt.
 It accepts the following command line arguments -

 ```
 Usage: cce-fhir-gen [OPTIONS]